-You can see all the lectionary readings for the Fifth Sunday in Lent, Year C by clicking here.
-I have chosen to discuss the passage from the Gospel of John.
+You can see all the lectionary readings for the Proper 11, Year C by clicking here.
+I have chosen to discuss the passage from the book of Luke.

 In this passage, Jesus is staying in the home of Martha and Mary.
 Martha is busy taking care of everything–fussing around the house (oh sometimes I am such a Martha myself–I do like to fuss around and check off my to-do list, though I’m probably less efficient).
 Meanwhile Mary is sitting at Jesus’ feet and listening to him teach.

 Martha got fed up (I can really relate to this, too) and complained that she was doing all the work while Mary sat there.
 She told Jesus to make her help out.
 Can you imagine the audacity?

 Jesus tells her she’s worried about too many things, but Mary has made the right choice in what is important.